 Master your emotions

 When it comes to success, mastery is a vital concept.
-On Buffini & Company’s , our clients progress from Essentials to Advanced to Mastery.
+On Buffini & Company’s The Pathway to Mastery program, our clients progress from Essentials to Advanced to Mastery.
 To go from stability to success to significance personally, the ladder is the same.
 On the pathway for your emotions, your business and your life, you need to fire up with events, shore up the fundamentals and the gaps with training and rise up above the competition, your circumstances and the environment with coaching.

 Differentiate between joy and happiness